openapx/r-service-txflow/README.md

 ```

-The returned object is the attributes associated with the added/uploaded file.
+The returned object is the properties associated with the added/uploaded file.
-We can set these attributes by specifying them as part of the request.
+We can set these properties by specifying them as part of the request.
 In the
-example below, we set the attributes `type`, `class`, `reference` and `mime`.
+example below, we set the properties `type`, `class`, `reference` and `mime`.

 ```
-# -- Add/Upload files to a work area with attributes
+# -- Add/Upload files to a work area with properties
 #    PUT /api/work/<work>/<name>?<attribites>
 #
 #    note: the Content-type header must equal "application/octet-stream"